nuclio/nuclio/docs/reference/triggers/v3iostream.md

 <a id="consumption-example"></a>
 ### Consumption example

-To illustrate the consumption mechanism, assume a deployed Nuclio function with minimum and maximum replicas configurations of`3`; the function is configured to read from a `/my-stream` stream with 12 shards using the consumer group `my-consumer-group`.
+To illustrate the consumption mechanism, assume a deployed Nuclio function with minimum and maximum replicas configurations of`3`; the function is configured to read from a `/my-stream` stream with 12 shards using the consumer group `cg0`.

 The first replica comes up and reads the stream-state object, but finds that it doesn't contain information about the consumer group.
 It therefore adds a new consumer-group attribute to the state object, registers itself as a member of the consumer group (by adding a relevant entry to the consumer-group attribute), and monopolizes a third of the shards (`12 / 3 = 4`).

 The first replica spawns four Go routines to read from the four shards.
-Each Go routine reads the offset attribute that's stored in the shard, only to find that it doesn't exist - because this is the first time that the shard is read through consumer group `my-consumer-group`.
+Each Go routine reads the offset attribute that's stored in the shard, only to find that it doesn't exist - because this is the first time that the shard is read through consumer group `cg0`.
 It therefore seeks the earliest or latest shard record (depending on the function configuration) and starts reading batches of messages, sending each message to the function handler as an event.
 The replica then periodically does the following:

 - Commits the offsets back to the shards' offset attribute.
 - Updates the `last_heartbeat` field to `now()` to indicate that it's alive.